Miracle on Ice: Notable rematches

 The U.S. and the Soviet Union next met at the Winter Olympics in 1988.
 As in 1980, the Soviets were represented by their star-studded veterans, while the Americans fielded a team of college players.
 The Soviets won the encounter 7–5 and won the gold medal, while the U.S. placed seventh.

-The two teams met again at the 1992 Olympics in a semi-final match.
+The two teams met again at the 1992 Olympics in a semifinal game.
 There, the Unified Team (the successor to the Soviet Union) won 5–2.
 While some stars had left the Soviet Union to play in the NHL, the Unified Team still boasted many veterans from their domestic professional league, while the Americans were represented primarily by college players.
 The Unified Team eventually won the gold medal, while the U.S. placed fourth.

-The U.S., coached by Herb Brooks, and Russia, coached by Viacheslav Fetisov, met twice in the 2002 Winter Olympics in Salt Lake City, which included a 2–2 round-robin draw and a 3–2 semi-final win for the Americans.
-The semi-final match was played 22 years to the day after the "Miracle on Ice" game.
+The U.S., coached by Herb Brooks, and Russia, coached by Viacheslav Fetisov, met twice in the 2002 Winter Olympics in Salt Lake City, which included a 2–2 round-robin draw and a 3–2 semifinal win for the Americans.
+The semifinal was played 22 years to the day after the "Miracle on Ice" game.
 The U.S. eventually won silver, while Russia won bronze.

 The U.S. and Russia played each other in a round-robin game at the 2014 Winter Olympics in Sochi.
 The game was tied 2–2 after overtime before the Americans prevailed in an eight-round shootout, with T. J. Oshie scoring on 4 of 6 attempts for the United States.
-The match has been dubbed by some as the "Marathon on Ice" due to its length.
+The game has been dubbed by some as the "Marathon on Ice" due to its length.
 Both teams, however, failed to win a medal; the Americans finished fourth (losing to Canada in the semifinals), while the Russians placed fifth (losing to Finland in the quarterfinals).

 Popular culture

-Miracle on Ice, a made-for-TV movie starring Karl Malden as Brooks, Steve Guttenberg as Craig, and Andrew Stevens as Eruzione aired on ABC television in 1981.
+Miracle on Ice, a made-for-TV movie starring Karl Malden as Brooks, Steve Guttenberg as Craig, Peter Horton as O'Callahan, and Andrew Stevens as Eruzione aired on ABC television in 1981.
 It incorporated actual game footage and original commentary from the 1980 Winter Games.
-The documentary film Do You Believe in Miracles?, narrated by Liev Schreiber, premiered on HBO in 2001 and was subsequently released on home video.

 In 2004, Walt Disney Pictures released the film Miracle, directed by Gavin O'Connor and starring Kurt Russell as Brooks.
 Al Michaels recreated his commentary for most of the games.
 The final ten seconds and his "Do you believe in miracles?
 YES!" call were from the original broadcast and used in the film since the filmmakers felt that they could not ask him to recreate the emotion he felt at that moment.
 The film was dedicated to Brooks, who died shortly after principal photography completed.

-The documentary Of Miracles And Men, which was directed by Jonathan Hock, premiered on ESPN in 2015 as part of the channel's 30 for 30 series.
-The story of the 1980 matchup is told from the Soviet perspective.
+Various documentary films have been produced about the Miracle on Ice and its lasting impact: